Pakistan History, Language and Culture

 Did you know?

-• The name Pakistan means ‘land of the pure’ in Persian and Urdu.
+• The name Pakistan translates to 'land of the pure' in Persian and Urdu.

-• Pakistan has the world’s largest volunteer ambulance service, founded by Sattar Edhi.
+• Pakistan hosts the world's largest volunteer ambulance service, founded by Abdul Sattar Edhi, a humanitarian who established the Edhi Foundation to provide emergency medical care and social services.

 Pakistan Culture